EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 **Preface**

-Read Yuzu's instructions on how to install mods here: https://yuzu-emu.org/help/feature/game-modding/
+For Yuzu's instructions on how to install mods, see: [https://yuzu-emu.org/help/feature/game-modding/](https://yuzu-emu.org/help/feature/game-modding/)

 The **folder structure** of a mod **is important**.
 It should generally look like the following: